madebits/madebits.github.io/r/linux-csman.md

 sudo bash -c 'secret=$(cskey.sh dec secret.bin | base64 -w 0) && cskey.sh enc secret.bin -s <(echo -n "$secret")'
 ```

-If *secret file* in *enc|dec* is specified as **?** it will read from command line.
+If *secret file* in *enc|dec* is specified as **?** then `cskey.sh` will prompt asking for its path.

 #### Multiple Secret Files

-Sometimes, you may want to quickly generate a lot of secret files at once using same password using backup `-b` option:
+Sometimes, you may want to quickly generate a lot of secret files at once using the same password.
+The backup `-b` option does that:

 ```bash
 sudo cskey.sh enc secret.bin -b 3 -bs -su